 The team, comprised of developers, designers, and myself, came up with a variety of ideas that could help us reach our objective.
 One of the ideas we came up with was the digest email.

 The idea was to send the digest email to users two weeks after they had written a review on Trustpilot, to provide them with an overview of how many people have read and liked their review.
 Digest emails work well for other companies, but we had to work out if a digest email would make sense for Trustpilot.
 Would it give users significant value?
 We used the process of discovery to reach an answer.
+Read about how the growing importance of customer retention is changing product management.

-Framing an Idea
+Framing an idea

 Before discovery, we had to frame our new ideas to ensure that we understood the basics of our product concept.
 In the framing process, we rejected some ideas because we could not argue that they were important enough, but eventually, we came up with this frame: